-TMASH24 - Machine Shop Work II and Laboratory - 3 credits Pre-requisites - TMASH13 Lecture 20 hrs/Laboratory 40 hrs/Outside the Classroom Work 15 hrs
+TMASH24 - Machine Shop Work II and Laboratory - 3 credits Pre-requisites - TMASH13 Lecture 20 hrs/Laboratory 40 hrs

 This course teaches the application of a mechanical lathe; the student will learn its use for high-precision tasks where cuts with any type of thread are required according to international standards.
 The student will also use mathematical and practical knowledge for calculations and cutting, all types of axles and of drilling operations.